jasonjohnson/pyrens/README.md

 Pyrens
 ======

-Pyrens is an experimental Lisp runtime for Python.
+Pyrens is an experimental Lisp compiler and runtime for Python.
 A basic Lisp syntax and Python interoperability are currently supported, as documented below.
 Please see the *examples* folder for more detailed code samples.

 Built-In
 --------